openradar/xradar/docs/importers.md

 ### Station coordinates

-Station location variables (``latitude``, ``longitude``, ``altitude``) are placed as **coordinates** on the root node of the {py:class}`xarray:xarray.DataTree`.
-Sweep child nodes do not carry their own copies of these variables — they are designed to inherit them from root via DataTree coordinate inheritance.
+Station location variables (``latitude``, ``longitude``, ``altitude``) are placed as **coordinates** on the root node of the {py:class}`xarray:xarray.DataTree`, following CfRadial 2.0 Section 4.4.
+Sweep child nodes also retain local copies of these variables for compatibility with code that accesses them directly on sweep datasets (e.g. georeferencing).
+Once xarray supports scalar coordinate inheritance (`pydata/xarray#9077 <https://github.com/pydata/xarray/issues/9077>`_), the sweep-level copies can be removed in a future release.

-When opening a single sweep with {py:func}`xarray.open_dataset` and ``site_coords=True`` (the default), station coordinates are still attached directly to the returned {py:class}`xarray:xarray.Dataset`.

 ### Optional metadata subgroups